kevinsullivan/cs-dm/notes/02-logic-and-code.rst

 more expressive and easier (for humans and machines) to reason about than programs written in imperative languages.

-Second, we now see the integration of logic and code, The $requires$ predicate is a logical proposition *about* the value of the parameter, *n*, expressed not as a comment but as a formal and machine-checkable part of the program.
+Second, we now see the integration of logic and code, The *requires* predicate is a logical proposition *about* the value of the parameter, *n*, expressed not as a comment but as a formal and machine-checkable part of the program.